Requirements FOR THE CERTIFICATION OF DONAU SOJA AND EUROPE SOYA

-Lot certification is used to ensure traceability and identity preservation.
-Lot certificates are usually issued at the primary agricultural collector's premises and accompany the produce up to the primary processor's premises.
-Particular care should be taken to ensure that Donau Soja soya beans are purchased and sold with a valid lot certificate only, as otherwise soya beans cannot be recognised as Donau Soja or Europe Soya produce.
+To ensure traceability, a lot certification system is in use for trading/transportation of Donau Soja or Europe Soya soya beans from the primary agricultural collector through to the primay processor.
+Lot certificates are usually issued at the seller and accompany the produce to the buyer.
+Particular care should be taken to ensure that produce is purchased and sold with a valid lot certificate only, as otherwise the soya beans cannot be recognised as Donau Soja or Europe Soya produce.
+Lot certificates are only required for soya beans, not for processed soya products or compound feed.

 Further information is provided in our DOWNLOAD section.